jphetphoumy/devops-speedrun/labs/path1-web-infrastructure/Apache/README.md

 **Skills Tested**: Creating and configuring virtual hosts in Apache, understanding document roots.

+### Challenge 4: Basic Authentication

+**Scenario**: Configure basic authentication for the challenge4 virtual host to access a protected page.

+**Hint**: You'll need to set up a user named 'admin' with the password 'SuperPassword' and configure the appropriate authentication directives in the virtual host.

+**Skills Tested**: Implementing HTTP Basic Authentication in Apache, managing credentials securely.

+### Challenge 5: URL Rewriting

+**Scenario**: Implement a URL rewrite rule that redirects requests from `/getflag` to the appropriate PHP file.

+**Hint**: You'll need to enable the rewrite module and add appropriate rewrite rules to the virtual host configuration.
+Focus on configuring rewrites at the virtual host level rather than using .htaccess.

+**Skills Tested**: Configuring mod_rewrite, understanding regular expressions in Apache's rewrite rules.

+### Challenge 6: Server Hardening

+**Scenario**: Improve the security configuration of the web server by implementing proper error pages and disabling information leakage.

+**Hint**: Configure a custom 404 error page from `/var/www/errors/404.html` and prevent Apache from revealing server information in headers and error pages.

+**Skills Tested**: Security hardening best practices, error handling configuration, and server information protection.

 ## ✅ Verification

 Run the verification script to check your progress: